Three facing charges in Young Dolph murder, officials reveal - NewsBreak

 Justin Johnson, 23, also known as Straight Drop, was captured Tuesday afternoon in Indiana.
 Another man, Cornelius Smith, 32, was already in custody in Mississippi but was indicted in Shelby County on several charges in this case including first-degree murder.

 Another man, identified as Shundale Barnett, who is originally from Memphis but lives in Dallas, faces charges of accessory after the fact for a role in helping Johnson, officials said.
 Barnett was a passenger in the vehicle driven with Johnson when he was captured.
-He is also being held in Indiana and will be extradited back to Memphis.
+He is also being held in the Clay County Indiana Jail and will be extradited back to Memphis.

+According to the U.S. Marshals Service, Barnett also faces charges of criminal attempt to commit first-degree murder and theft of property from $10,000 to $60,000.

 U.S. Marshal Tyreece Miller said they received more than 500 tips after the announcement of a reward for information on Johnson.